We may earn money or products from the companies and/or linked items in this post.

 The clerk asked him if he boiled the chicken wings before he cooked them.
 When he said that he didn’t, the clerk asked him how he was able to get them cooked through without burning them.

-Well, as you can tell from the picture, we do like a little char on our chicken.
+Well, as you can tell from the pictures, we do like a little char on our chicken.
 I know some people don’t.
 You can cook the chicken, without burning it, and not worry about it being raw inside.
 And you do not need to boil the chicken first.
-I can only imagine the look on my husband face when he was asked about boiling the wings first!
+I can only imagine the look on my husband’s face when he was asked about boiling the wings first!

 Place the chicken wings in a large bowl.
 Drizzle them with a little oil.
 We have used both canola and olive oil.
 You don’t need a lot, but you want them all well covered to help prevent sticking to the grill.
 Coat the wings well with your favorite seasoning.
 We like McCormick’s Montreal Chicken seasoning.
 You can also try any combination of Salt, Pepper, Garlic, Poultry Seasoning, Garlic ‘n Herb Seasoning, Paprika (especially Smokey Paprika), Cayenne Pepper.